clearlinux/clear-linux-documentation/source/clear-linux/tutorials/azure/azure.rst

    .. note::

-      Your current username will be substituted for the [user] variable in the installation script prompts and output text to the console.
+      The installation script prompts and the console output text substitute your current username with the [user] variable.

    .. code-block:: console